Steffo99/stars/games/ryse-son-of-rome.md

 ---
-name: 'Ryse: Son of Rome'
+name: "Ryse: Son of Rome"
-name_sort: ''
+name_sort: ""
 rating: 0
 active: false
-progress: ''
+progress: new
 hours_played: 0
 purchased_on: .nan
 started_on: .nan